astropy/reproject/docs/mosaicking.rst

 By default, the coordinate system of the first file is used, and the final WCS is set up so that North (in that coordinate system) is up.
-In the case above, the images are in equatorial coordinats, so the final WCS is also in equatorial coordinates.
+In the case above, the images are in equatorial coordinates, so the final WCS is also in equatorial coordinates.
 We can force the output WCS to instead be in Galactic coordinates by setting the ``frame=`` argument to a coordinate frame object such as :class:`astropy.coordinates.Galactic`::